 The meetings industry is also critical to the U.S. economy, contributing nearly $122 billion in direct expenditures and supporting 1 million jobs, according to research conducted by the Meetings Mean Business coalition.

-This update provides many of the process changes that members of the association community have been asking the administration to make since 2012.
-ASAE and the association community support changes to agency guidance that reduce the paperwork requirements for agency travel and attendance at association conferences.
-It’s unclear whether this guidance will survive in the Trump administration, which has signaled a strong interest in curbing government spending.
+This update provides many of the process changes that members of the association community have been seeking since 2012.
+ASAE and the association community support changes to agency guidance that reduce the paperwork requirements for government employee travel to and attendance at association conferences.

-While we’ve seen real progress in terms of senior government officials and lawmakers recognizing the value of meetings, we’ll need to continue to emphasize and cultivate this understanding with the Trump administration.
+While there has been significant progress in recognition of the value of meetings by senior government officials and lawmakers, ASAE will continue to emphasize and cultivate this understanding with the Trump administration.